openstack/trove/doc/source/user/backup-db.rst

    Note that the data store, flavor ID, and volume size have the same values as in the original ``guest1`` instance.

-   Use the :command:`trove database-list` command to check that the original databases (``db1`` and ``db2``) are present on the restored instance.
+   Use the :command:`openstack database db list` command to check that the original databases (``db1`` and ``db2``) are present on the restored instance.

    .. code-block:: console

-      $ trove database-list INSTANCE_ID
+      $ openstack database db list INSTANCE_ID

       +--------------------+
       |        name        |